dacvs/aoc2023/README.md

 My first efforts toward solving this problem ran too slowly.
 I searched for algorithms that find small cuts.
+(I searched the web for graph algorithms.
+I did not read discussions of Advent of Code problems.)
 I found Karger's algorithm, which is remarkably simple.